Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/clash/analysis.md

 <br>

 >### Information:
->**This command only works if the specified user is in a full Clash team.
+>**This command only works if the specified user is in a full clash team.
 Then Zoe sends an analysis of the team.
 If this command is sent within a clash channel, the region is not mandatory.
 Zoe gives you information about 3 possible picks, a flexpick and probable bans against your team.
 If you want to analyse an opposing team, you need a summonername of a player of the opposing team.**
 >{.is-info}